30lm32/ml-projects/README.md

     10. talw_of_two_cities
     11. tom_sawyer

 In other words, those novels are our target variables as we listed above.
 To handle that problem, We need to focus on the semantical meaning of sentences amongst passages.
-If there is any semantical flow amongst sentences in corresponding passage, We think about similar passage were collected over same novels mostlikely.
-Therefore, `Deeplearing (LSTM)` is the most suitable apporach with `word2vec`.
+If there is any semantical flow amongst sentences in corresponding passage, We think about similar passage were collected over same novels most likely.
+Therefore, `Deeplearing (LSTM)` is the most suitable approach with `word2vec`.

 `Deeplearing (LSTM)` were used on top of `Keras (Tensorflow)` after creating embedding matrix by `Gensim's word2vec`.